eviltwo/ToyShader/README.md

 # ToyShader
-An unlit shader that casts shadows on the ground.
-It has a toy-like atmosphere.
+An Unlit shader for Unity URP that casts shadows on the ground.

 [ShadowUnlit.shader](Shaders/ShadowUnlit.shader)